nanochess/IntyColor/ReadMe.txt

            Useful for horizontal scrolling bitmaps and -a option.
     -k4    Add 4 blank cards to generated data
-    -kx4   Pad generated data to a multiple of 4 cards
+    -kx4   Pad generated data to a multiple of 4 cards -q16   Define bitmaps in blocks of 16 cards (default) When not using music player in IntyBASIC, limit is 18.
+           When using ECS music player in IntyBASIC, limit is 13.

 By default intycolor creates images for use with Intellivision Background/Foreground video format, you can use 8 primary